emes30/facebook_messenger/README.md

 ### Installation

-HASS is not available yet.
+HACS is not available yet.
 You must use manual method.
 Copy the `facebook_messenger` folder into the `config\custom_components` folder of your Home Assistant instance, and restart.

 ----